seers/GoGPT/README.md

-# GoGPT CLI
+# GoGPT

-GoGPT CLI is a program written in Go that allows you to chat with the GPT chatbot in your terminal.
+GoGPT is a program written in Go that allows you to chat with the GPT chatbot in your terminal.

 ![GoGPT](screenshot.png)

 ## Installation

-To install GoGPT CLI, follow these steps:
+To install GoGPT, follow these steps:
 1. Install Go on your system.
 2. Clone this repository.
 3. Run `go build` to build the program.